 - What and Who is Your target market- No matter how good your product or service is, if you don't know whom you are going to sell it to, your efforts may, unfortunately, come to waste.
 It is vital for you first to recognize your potential market before creating your products and services.

-- Establish your proof- Don't claim things that you can't do and offer.
+- Establish your proof- Avoid making promises that you can’t keep.
 Do not build your customer expectation to the point that they will lose trust in you and your business.
 Establish proof by collecting reviews and recommendations from your past and present customers.
-Be inspired by the good comments and keep consistent with providing efficient service.
+Be inspired by the good comments and stay consistent with providing efficient service.
 On the other hand, don't neglect the harsh criticisms, and instead, redirect your attention to working harder on filling in the gaps and strengthening your business's weaker aspects.

 How to Successfully Position Your Brand

 Forming a brand positioning strategy may look easy on paper, but in reality, executing your marketing plan takes focus and determination to be successful.
-If you want to position your brand successfully, you should direct your attention to building brand loyalty with your customers and continually reinforcing your product or service's values.
+If you want to position your brand successfully, companies need to direct their attention into building brand loyalty with your customers and continually reinforcing your product or service's values.
 Your brand positioning strategy's objective is to influence how your target market perceives your brand compared to the other competitors.

 While there are many stages involved to correctly position your brand, DuffyAgency provides us with a simple step-by-step guide on how to create a brand positioning strategy.